 Carnage: The even more evil and psychotic spawn of Venom who enjoys killing people for thrills and devouring their remains.
 It's a symbiote bonded with a crazy serial killer named Cletus Kassidy who is...well, just exactly that: a crazy serial killer.
 No history, no established background, no motivations or real personality.
 He's just an ax-crazy psycho who likes to kill.
 Does that sound like a boring character to you?
 Well he's got an awesome design and he works well...for one story.
 Or at least one story once every few years.
 But instead, the guy got massive overexposure.
 People really love this villain, and I have no idea why.
 He's not cool, he's not fun, he's not interesting, he's not developed: he's boring!
 At least Venom had some substance to his character when he was a villain, and only really got bad when he became an anti-hero.
 There's absolutely nothing to suggest that Carnage would make a great recurring villain, and yet that's exactly what Marvel turned him into.
 And I just don't get that.
 Carnage is always a one-trick pony.

 Kraven The Hunter: Before Carnage took his place, Kraven was the blandest and lamest of Spider-Man's rogues' gallery.
 He's a stuck-up Soviet with a passion for African culture who likes to hunt people for sport, and is especially obsessed with hunting Spider-Man.
 That was really all he ever had to his character.
 He did us all a favor by blowing his brains out, but for some reason he got lionized as a villain for that!
 Why?
 He was never that cool a villain.
-He's dull!
+He's dull as dirt!

 Norman Osborn: *Gasp!* Norman Osborn?
 But he's Spidey's greatest foe!
 How can you not like him?
 Let me explain: I DO like Norman a lot.
 He was a fascinating character and a great villain in his initial stories before he got killed off.
 I didn't like the explanation for his revival years later, but his part in the "Revelations" story itself was epic, keeping him the cruel, maniacal, awesome adversary he'd always been.
 He had a good run of stories after this...and then came stories called "Gathering Of Five" and "The Final Chapter."
 Not only was Norman reduced to a cackling, raving madman in his Norman persona, which defeats the purpose of his Jekyll-Hyde duality (Duality: NOT schizophrenia, folks!), but it was revealed that Aunt May was still alive and held captive by Norman, and that the "Aunt May" that had died was an actress paid by Norman to play the part and die in a way that would mess Peter up bad.
 This was the point where Norman's role as Peter's arch enemy was taken to ridiculous extremes, and the character was knocked into Villain Sue territory.
 And it didn't stop there!
 In many following stories, the man simply does not let up on tormenting this one guy and trying to ruin his life in any way possible.
 It reached the point where he seemed to be behind everything that went wrong in Peter's life!
 Dude, you're a major corporate executive and a criminal mastermind!
 Get a life already!
 And don't even get me started on the lame-ass Iron Patriot business, which just kills so much suspension of disbelief.
 So yeah, he's gotten boring in the comics.
 However, in a few stories like Paul Jenkin's "Revenge of the Green Goblin" and "Death In The Family" storylines, and Mark Millar's "Marvel Knights" story, I enjoyed him again.
 And thank goodness for Wilem Dafoe, Alan Rachins and Steve Blum for giving great interpretations!